 An endorsement is defined as “a coherent sequence or series of courses” in one of five areas: STEM (Science, Technology, Engineering, and Mathematics), Business and Industry, Public Service, Arts and Humanities, and Multidisciplinary Studies.
 Each high school must offer courses leading to at least one endorsement, but not every school offers every endorsement.

-For details on each of the endorsements, check out this handy flyer from Texas OnCourse.
+For details on each of the endorsements, check out our in-depth article on academic planning.
 To find out what endorsements are available at your school, start by checking your district’s webpage.

 What does the timeline look like?